 The GDPR is not just about fines: it’s about growth and a thriving digital economy

-One reason that is often mentioned as a critical one to make sure your organization is GDPR compliant concerns the high fines in case of serious breaches (for which there is a reporting duty with specific rules and in specific conditions) and other issues regarding personal data: up to 4 percent of annual turnover or €20 Million, whereby the highest of both is applied.
+One reason that is often mentioned as a critical one to make sure your organization is GDPR compliant concerns the high fines in case of serious breaches (for which there is a reporting duty with specific rules and in specific conditions) and other issues regarding personal data: up to 4 percent of annual turnover or €20 Million, whereby the highest of both is applied, as established in Article 83 of Chapter 8 of the GDPR text.

 Yet, fines are not the purpose of the General Data Protection Regulation.